8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

 The best Doi Inthanon national park tours from Chiang Mai are all listed on Viator, my favourite site to book sightseeing and day tours, tickets and more!

-When Is A Good Time To Visit Doi Inthanon National Park?
+Best Time to Visit Doi Inthanon National Park

 As part of the Himalayan mountain range and set at over 2,565 meters above sea level, in the winter time it gets quite freezing with below 0 degrees and high humidity all around the year.